andrew/ultimate-awesome/README.md

 - [awesome-embedded-fuzzing](https://github.com/andreia-oca/awesome-embedded-fuzzing) - A list of resources (papers, books, talks, frameworks, tools) for understanding fuzzing for IoT/embedded devices.
 - [fdroidlist](https://github.com/ChrystianSchutz/fdroidlist) - Curated list of awesome opensource apps on F-Droid.
 - [fucking-awesome-chatgpt](https://github.com/Correia-jpv/fucking-awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3.
 With repository stars⭐ and forks🍴.
+- [awesome-daily](https://github.com/daily-demos/awesome-daily) - A collection of resources for all your Daily needs! .
 - [awesome-product-process](https://github.com/daninfpj/awesome-product-process) - A collection of resources documenting how companies build products.
 - [awesome-augmented-reality](https://github.com/Domeee/awesome-augmented-reality) - A curated list of mixed reality awesomeness.
 - [awesome-vatsim](https://github.com/Epse/awesome-vatsim) - A Collection of awesome Open-Source VATSIM projects.